 Begin by logging into your UpCloud Control Panel at my.upcloud.com.
 Let’s go through the main views and see what you can do in them – we will link to more specific articles on each main view so you can jump into a specific topic if you feel like it.

 This section contains information about your server’s IP addresses.
 Each server can have 0-5 public IP addresses and a private IP address.
 The private IP addresses are only accessible by servers within the same UpCloud account, this way your UpCloud servers from a secure private network.
-Note: a server’s IP addresses are managed in the server settings, see Managing Servers and Managing Network Settings for more details.
+Note that the server’s IP addresses are managed in the Server settings, see Managing Servers and Managing Network Settings for more details.

 This area is where your account information such as your contact details, account balance and API users are displayed.
 You can read more about billing and how to upgrade your account at the article Add Balance To Your Account.
 In the Support section you can also find your personal PIN code and instructions on how to contact support should you have any questions.
 The PIN is used to verify you have access to the account and should be included in your support requests.

 That is all!